StructuresComp/measure-anything/README.md

 # Measure Anything: Real-time, Multi-stage Vision-based Dimensional Measurement using Segment Anything

 ---
-**Measure Anything** is an **interactive** / **automated** dimensional measurement tool that leverages the [Segment Anything Model (SAM) 2](https://github.com/facebookresearch/sam2) to segment objects of interest and provide detailed, real-time diameter, length and volume analysis.
-Our streamlined pipeline comprises four stages: 1) segmentation, 2) binary mask processing, 3) skeleton building, and 4) depth triangulation.
+**Measure Anything** is an **interactive** / **automated** dimensional measurement tool that leverages the [Segment Anything Model (SAM) 2](https://github.com/facebookresearch/sam2) to segment objects of interest and provide detailed, real-time **diameter**, **length** and **volume** measurements.
+Our streamlined pipeline comprises five stages: 1) segmentation, 2) binary mask processing, 3) skeleton construction, 4) line segment and depth identification and 5) triangulation and measurement.
 We envision that this pipeline can be adapted to other fully automated or minimally human-assisted, vision-based measurement tasks.